Last updated 30th January, 2026

 That’s vital for 5G, but higher frequencies have drawbacks too, being shorter range and less effective at passing through buildings and other obstacles than lower frequencies like those Three uses for 4G.

-However, some of those lower frequencies could be used to help improve these weaknesses of 5G networks too, with the 700MHz band (20MHz of which Three acquired at the second 5G spectrum auction) having been identified as a prime candidate for that.
+However, some of those lower frequencies could be used to help improve these weaknesses of 5G networks too, which is where the 700MHz spectrum comes in.

-Looking ahead, Three and the other networks may at some point increase their 5G spectrum holdings too, as there may be additional spectrum auctioned off, such as some in the 26GHz and 8GHz bands.
+Looking ahead, Three and the other networks may at some point increase their 5G spectrum holdings too, as there may be additional spectrum auctioned off, such as some in the 8GHz band.